adrian-pavel/visual-nuget/README.md

 # Visual Nuget

 A visual NuGet package manager.
-Search for, install and uninstall NuGet packages.
+Search for, install and uninstall NuGet packages. (.Net Framework not supported)

 **Unfortunately I just don't have enough time to actively develop visual-nuget anymore.
 Maybe in the future, but for now please do not expect updates from my side and take it as is.**